browndw/docuscope-cac/README.md

 #### Prerequisites

-Developing and running the ISLE Editor has the following prerequisites:
+Compiling a binary of DocuScope CAC has the following prerequisites:

 * [poetry][poetry]: dependency management
 * [Node.js][node-js]: JavaScript runtime